COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 Seniors’ difficulties in this pandemic may be compounded by several factors that further isolate them.
 A higher percentage of seniors have no Internet service or do not use computers, for example.
 Also, many seniors live alone, far away from family and with limited social networks.

 For seniors, this period of social distancing and isolation can result in depression and loneliness.
-This may trigger serious long-term health effects, exacerbate chronic maladies and increase the likelihood of detrimental behaviors such as such as smoking or abusing alcohol.
+This may trigger serious long-term health effects, exacerbate chronic maladies and increase the likelihood of detrimental behaviors such as smoking or abusing alcohol.
 And some seniors might potentially miss or misunderstand important health directives that could endanger them and others if not followed correctly.

 Landlords with senior renters should follow the advised protocols here to establish and maintain communication by means other than in-person contact.
 For tenants with email or texting capabilities, sending a note online is simple enough.
 Group email chains or texting groups might help them feel more like part of a community.